 Ella can be taken up to 120 hours after sex.
 It is taken as one tablet in one dose.

-An IUD can be inserted to prevent pregnancy within five to seven days after unprotected intercourse.
+An IUD can be inserted to prevent pregnancy.
+The device works by stopping implantation of a fertilized egg in the uterus within 5 to 7 days after unprotected intercourse.